alessandrolattao/docker-compose-elk/README.md

 # docker-compose-elk

-Local ELK stack to use with docker-compose
+Local ELK stack to use with docker-compose.

+I created this project to explore the parent-child paradigm as shown in the documentation: https://www.elastic.co/guide/en/elasticsearch/reference/current/parent-join.html

 ## Docker Compose reference